schemathesis/schemathesis/README.rst

 ########################

-Some string fields could use custom format and validators, e.g. ``card_number`` and Luhn algorithm validator.
+Some string fields could use custom format and validators, e.g., ``card_number`` and Luhn algorithm validator.

-For such cases it is possible to register custom strategies:
+For such cases, it is possible to register custom strategies:

 1. Create ``hypothesis.strategies.SearchStrategy`` object
 2. Optionally provide predicate function to filter values